-If you happen to have other loans that you are servicing, retirement savings or you have other urgent demands for money, you should consider either going for a cheaper house or going for a longer time frame.
+If you happen to have other loans that you are servicing (like student loans that can be refinanced), retirement savings or you have other urgent demands for money, you should consider either going for a cheaper house or going for a longer time frame.

 Remember, if you have a shorter time frame, you will need to work extra hard to come up with the relatively higher savings required annually to meet your down payment goals.

 There are a ton of ways to set some money aside for your home.
 Many opt to go for alternatives such as real estate investment trusts or stocks.
 The only problem here is that these are risky ventures may or may not work for you.